priyanka-25-9-2003/PriceOptima-SpringBoard-PRIYANKA/README.md

 A data ingestion pipeline is a specific type of pipeline that focuses on collecting, transforming, and loading data from various sources into a target system, such as a data warehouse, database, or data lake.
 The primary goal of a data ingestion pipeline is to move data from its source to a destination, often in a format that's suitable for analysis or processing.

-- load_data is the data ingestion component, which loads the data into a pandas DataFrame.
+🔹load_data is the data ingestion component, which loads the data into a pandas DataFrame.
-- clean_data is the data cleaning component, which removes rows with missing values.
+🔹 clean_data is the data cleaning component, which removes rows with missing values.
-- transform_data is the data transformation component, which adds a new column 'Cost_Category' based on the 'Historical_Cost_of_Ride' column.
+🔹transform_data is the data transformation component, which adds a new column 'Cost_Category' based on the 'Historical_Cost_of_Ride' column.
-- filter_data is the data filtering component, which filters rows where 'Number_of_Riders' is greater than 50.
+🔹filter_data is the data filtering component, which filters rows where 'Number_of_Riders' is greater than 50.
-- output_data is the data output component, which prints the final transformed data.
+🔹output_data is the data output component, which prints the final transformed data.
-- The pipeline function runs the entire pipeline, from data ingestion to data output.
+🔹The pipeline function runs the entire pipeline, from data ingestion to data output.

 # Milestone 3: Exploratory Data Analysis (EDA)

-Objective: Identify demand elasticity and customer segmentation.

- Deliverables:

-o Detailed EDA report with visualizations.

- Evaluation:

-o Insights approved before moving to feature engineering.

--Check data quality (nulls, duplicates, types)
+🔹Check data quality (nulls, duplicates, types)

--Generate summary statistics (.describe())
+🔹Generate summary statistics (.describe())

--Visualize distributions and detect outliers (IQR method, boxplots)
+🔹Visualize distributions and detect outliers (IQR method, boxplots)

--Analyze correlations using a heatmap
+🔹Analyze correlations using a heatmap

--Explore feature relationships using scatter plots
+🔹Explore feature relationships using scatter plots

--Handle categorical variables encoding
+🔹Handle categorical variables encoding

 # Milestone 4: Baseline Pricing Engine

-Objective: Create a rule-based engine for initial comparison.

- Deliverables:

-o Time-based and inventory-based pricing rules.

- Evaluation:

-o Demonstrated simulated revenue lift over static pricing.

 # Baseline Pricing Engine
 🔹🔹🔹Baseline pricing is a pricing strategy that establishes a standard price for a product or service based on certain criteria, such as costs, market conditions, or target profit margins.
 This baseline price serves as a reference point for future pricing decisions and can be adjusted based on various factors like demand, competition, or inventory level